Kumaresh1110/portfolio/README.md

 Developed and optimized 35 Cognos reports and 2 Power BI dashboards, providing critical insights that improved decision-making for business stakeholders.
 Streamlined data visualization processes, reducing time for stakeholders to access and interpret key data points.

-Reporting Request Management
+Reporting Request Management:

 Managed and tracked reporting requests through the Remedy ticketing system, ensuring timely resolution of tickets and maintaining an organized workflow.

-Stakeholder Collaboration
+Stakeholder Collaboration:

 Actively engaged with business stakeholders to gather requirements and present solutions, ensuring the dashboards and reports met their specific needs.

-Team Collaboration
+Team Collaboration:

 Participated in daily stand-ups, grooming sessions, and code reviews, providing valuable feedback and staying up-to-date on ongoing projects within the team.